giankev/Ancient-to-Modern-Italian-Automatic-Translation/README.md

 the dataset related to the Divine Comedy

 In the human_score folder, you'll find our manual evaluation, containing the human-assigned scores.

+Each folder also contains the notebooks related to the specific task of that folder.